DynamicDyno/dynamicdyno.github.io/hiking/_posts/2014-10-7-thru-hiking-fast-tips-and-tricks.md

 image: colorado-trail.jpg
 ---

-Most thru-hikers that I encountered on my 2014 SOBO thru-hike of the Colorado Trail were averaging about 15 miles a day.
+Most thru-hikers that I encountered on [my 2014 SOBO thru-hike of the Colorado Trail](/colorado-trail-thru-hike/) were averaging about 15 miles a day.
 In fact, it was unexpectedly rare to see anyone doing more than that.
 I had a hard deadline though.
 I took three weeks off work and I bought a ticket from Durango to Denver for the day after I expected to be finished.
 I needed to go fast and I didn't have much leeway.

-When I was on the Colorado Trail I averaged over 25 miles a day, including days where I had to go to town to resupply.
+Most days that I was on the Colorado Trail I hiked nearly 30 miles.
 Here is a collection of tips that I learned along the way that helped me thru-hike fast.

 ### 1. Keep your expectations realistic.